segmentio/conf/README.md

 the environment variables).
 The `conf` package was built to address these issues, here were the goals:

-- **Loading the configuration has to be type-safe,** there are other rich packages available but they often require doing type assertions on the configuration values which is always an opportunity to get a panic.
+- **Loading the configuration has to be type-safe**, there were other packages available that were covering the same use-cases but they often required doing type assertions on the configuration values which is always an opportunity to get the program to panic.

-- **Keeping the API minimal,** while the `flag` package offers the type safety we needed it is also very verbose to setup.
+- **Keeping the API minimal**, while the `flag` package offers the type safety we needed it is also very verbose to setup.
 With `conf`, only a single function call is needed to setup and load the entire program configuration.

-- **Supporting richer syntaxes,** because program configurations are often generated dynamically, the `conf` package accepts YAML values as input to all configuration values.
+- **Supporting richer syntaxes**, because program configurations are often generated dynamically, the `conf` package accepts YAML values as input to all configuration values.
 It also has support for sub-commands on the command line, which is a common approach used by CLI tools.

-- **Supporting multiple sources,** because passing values through the command line is not always the best appraoch, programs may need to receive their configuration from files, environment variables, secret stores, or other network locations.
+- **Supporting multiple sources**, because passing values through the command line is not always the best appraoch, programs may need to receive their configuration from files, environment variables, secret stores, or other network locations.